Allison Wilbur - art quilter

 Allison Wilbur

-I love the meditative quality of stitching, whether it be by hand or machine.
-Fabric is the palette with which I begin a piece, and then I layer paint, stitch and embellishments.
-As I progress, my materials help guide me, so rarely is a piece fully planned from the beginning.
-With decades of practice, I have come to understand that it is the journey of creating that brings me the most joy and peace.
+Fabric is the palette with which I begin a piece; I then layer paint, stitching and embellishments.
+Stitching has a meditative quality, whether by hand or machine.
+As I progress, my materials guide me.
+With decades of practice, I have come to understand that the slow journey of creating brings me joy and peace.